Till-Taeubrich/till-taeubrich/README.md

 If you're interested to see stores I've built or customized, don't try to search them in my repositories.
 All my client projects are private repositories / not visible to others.

-To see my work, just visit my Upwork profile and scroll down until to the "Portfolio" section.
+To see my work, just visit my Upwork profile and scroll down to the "Portfolio" section.
 Or contact me there, and I'll send you projects that're relevant to your needs.

 # 🔧 Technologies & Tools